 Advertisements and signs

-The Council is responsible for deciding whether particular outdoor advertisements or signs can be displayed in the Vale.
+The council decides whether particular outdoor advertisements or signs can be displayed in the Vale.

-A Government booklet "Outdoor Advertisements and Signs, A Guide for Advertisers" explains how the advertisement control system works.
-This booklet can be downloaded from the or from the right of this page.
-Copies are also available from the Council's Local Services Points.
+A Government booklet 'Outdoor Advertisements and Signs, A Guide for Advertisers' explains how the advertisement control system works (see downloads section of this page).
+It covers:

 - How the advertisement control system works